Skip to main content

 What is natural IVF and how much does it cost at CREATE Fertility?

-Natural cycle IVF uses no stimulation drugs and costs from £1,800 at CREATE — the lower-cost HFEA-licensed IVF price point in the UK.
+Natural cycle IVF uses no stimulation drugs, and mild IVF uses a reduced dose.
 The trade-off is fewer eggs per cycle, so some patients need more cycles to reach a live birth than they would on conventional stimulation.
-It is used for patients who respond poorly to drugs or prefer minimal intervention.
+It suits patients who respond poorly to drugs or prefer minimal intervention.
+CREATE does not currently price natural or mild cycles separately on its costs page — it publishes a single IVF line from £3,795 — so ask directly what a natural or mild cycle costs before assuming it is lower.

 Where are CARE Fertility and CREATE Fertility clinics located?